bagisto/bagisto-docs/index.md

+     -  Execute by Composer Command

         - Now configure your database:

       If the command above was completed successfully, then you'll find the directory **bagisto** and all of its available code.